 This soft senior chicken and chickpea cat food is grain-free, GMO-free and highly palatable for cats with sensitive stomach issues.

-With lower fat and calories but a higher protein content and higher dietary fiber, this food can also help optimize nutrition without packing on the pounds.
+With lower fat and calories but a higher protein content and higher dietary fiber, this is one of the best wet cat food for older cats.
+It helps to optimize nutrition without packing on the pounds.

 This grain free food for older cats is a good choice if your senior cat has a sensitive stomach or food allergies.

-Real chicken is the first ingredient and this gluten-free food.
+Real chicken is the first ingredient on this gluten-free cat food.